KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ## Filter application
 Filter objects are not part of the SC scene graph.
 Instead they are applied directly to the SC objects they have been associated with (via those objects' `filters` attribute array), as follows:
-+ For Cell objects, their associated Filter objects are applied at the point where the Cell stamps itself onto its host Cell, during the `show` operation of the Display cycle.
++ For Cell objects, their associated Filter objects are applied at the point where the Cell stamps itself onto its host Cell, at the end of the `compile` operation of the Display cycle.
-+ Group objects set up their filtered output by instructing their associated entity Objects to stamp themselves onto a `pool` Cell that the Group instantiates and supplies; the filters are then applied to the pool Cell before it is stamped into the Group object's host Cell (at the end of the `compile` operation of the Display cycle).
++ Group objects set up their filtered output by instructing their associated entity Objects to stamp themselves onto a `pool` Cell that the Group instantiates and supplies; the filters are then applied to the pool Cell before it is stamped into the Group object's host Cell (near the end of the `compile` operation of the Display cycle).
 + Entity objects also make use of `pool` Cells to generate their filtered output, which then gets stamped onto whichever Cell object their Group object has supplied to them (that is: the host Cell for unfiltered Groups, or another `pool` Cell for filtered Groups).

 Note that both CSS/SVG filters, and SC Filter objects, can (in theory) be applied to a Cell or entity object at the same time.
 The advice to dev-users considering such an approach is: don't!
 Filters are expensive operations; invoking two entirely separate filter systems on the same object will increase the risk of page performance degredation.